 To get the most out of your mini-split system, you need to choose the right size.
 It involves calculating the square footage of the area you want to heat or cool and matching it with the right BTUs.
 Note that an oversized unit will result in energy wasted and can also cause humidity accumulation in the house.
 On the other hand, a small-sized unit won’t efficiently heat or cool your house.
 To avoid such issues, it’s a good idea to consult a professional.
 A qualified technician will help assess your heating and cooling needs, the capacity needed and recommend the best unit that suits your needs.

-If you need professional help, you can always reach out to We Care Plumbing, Heating, and Air.
+If you need professional help, you can always reach out to We Care Plumbing, Heating, & Air.
 We can install new ductless units and also offer professional maintenance on your existing ones.
 Our company also offers other services like air conditioning and furnace installations, repair, and maintenance.
 You can depend on us for plumbing services if you reside in Murrieta, CA, and the surrounding areas.
 Call our representatives today to book an appointment.